XPRNetwork/dex-bot/README.md

 This bot works against a single market.
 The purpose of the market making strategy is to put buy and sell orders on the DEX' order books.
 This strategy is a money losing strategy with fees taken into account.

+This has been tested with XPR_XUSDC & XPR_XMD markets.

 ## Getting Started

 ### prerequisites